geoffrey-young/RecommendationEngine/README.md

 ![](img/phase3.png)

 If you followed this path, you would need to change your load routines to point to a Athena data source.
 Another option is to make the Glue job from Phase 1 into a more monolithic codebase that does all your transformations and mappings.
 Think about the benefits of each approach as you go.
-Remember, the main cost of an application is in the maintainance not the development - how can you make your life easier as you add new logic and routines?
+Remember, the main cost of an application is in the maintenance not the development - how can you make your life easier as you add new logic and routines?

 #### Phase 4: Analysis